Breeds Category Icon Breeds

 Albino Pitbulls are unfortunately susceptible to many health concerns because melanin doesn’t just control the pigmentation of the features.
 They are also less likely to survive without intense help because of these health concerns.
 Thankfully, there isn’t a significant link between leucism and additional health concerns.

-But how do you tell if a Pitbull is albino or leucistic?
-Because the blood vessels of an albino Pitbull are translucent, their eyes a tranreslucent or very light blue.
+It can be hard to tell if a Pitbull is albino or leucistic, but there are a few things to look for.
+Because the blood vessels of an albino Pitbull are translucent, their eyes are translucent or very light blue.
 Leucistic Pitbulls have deeper pink features and ever so slightly bluer eyes.
 Unfortunately, even the experts get it wrong sometimes, so it’s unlikely that you can distinguish between the two without medical testing.

 Appearance

 The white-colored Pitbull is essentially the same as any other Pitbull when it comes to his appearance.
-His nose, lips, and other features typically be black or dark brown.
-His eyes are usually be either brown or blue.
+His nose, lips, and other features typically are black or dark brown.
+His eyes are usually brown or blue.
 Remember, though, that this is dependent on the other genes that he inherited from his parents.

 Temperament